anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

 #### Next steps
-Once you have completed this program, rerun `Main.cpp` with this new `X3RelativeGains_Step2.dat` You will input this new root file with this new relative gains file into step 3.
+Once you have completed this program, rerun `Main.cpp` with this new `X3RelativeGains_Step2.dat` You will input this new root file with this new relative gains file into Step 3.

 ## Step 3
-Loop over back; (old, clickable Step 2).
+Loop over back; (same as "old" and "clickable" Step 2).
 This program fixes the back gains in the SX3 detectors relative to a front channel.
 This step fixes the relative gains of the 3 remaining back channels to that of a designated front channel.
 It works in the same was as Step 2.